awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 ##### Using a Custom Metric<a name="Aurora.Integrating.AutoScaling.AddCode.DefineScalingPolicy.Custom"></a>

 By using custom metrics, you can define a target\-tracking scaling policy that meets your custom requirements\.
-You can define a custom metric based on any Aurora MySQL metric that changes in proportion to scaling\.
+You can define a custom metric based on any Aurora metric that changes in proportion to scaling\.

-Not all Aurora MySQL metrics work for target tracking\.
+Not all Aurora metrics work for target tracking\.
 The metric must be a valid utilization metric and describe how busy an instance is\.
 The value of the metric must increase or decrease in proportion to the number of Aurora Replicas in the Aurora DB cluster\.
 This proportional increase or decrease is necessary to use the metric data to proportionally scale out or in the number of Aurora Replicas\.

 **Example**
 The following example describes a target\-tracking configuration for a scaling policy\.
 In this configuration, a custom metric adjusts an Aurora DB cluster based on an average CPU utilization of 50 percent across all Aurora Replicas in an Aurora DB cluster named `my-db-cluster`\.